Rome Travel Guide: What to See, Eat & Know Before You Go

 The ancient sites

 The Colosseum, Roman Forum, and Palatine Hill are sold as a combined ticket.
 Book online well in advance — queues without a booking run to several hours in peak season.
 The Colosseum alone is extraordinary, but the Forum and Palatine, where Roman emperors lived and the Republic was born, repay a full morning if you have any interest in ancient history.
+For a deeper look at the city’s founding and early centuries, our guide to ancient Rome’s history and sites covers the Republic, the Empire, and what survives today — a useful read before your first walk through the Forum.
+We also have a dedicated guide to the Roman Republic for those who want context on the centuries before the emperors.

 The Pantheon — originally a Roman temple, then a Christian church, now one of the best-preserved buildings from the ancient world — is free to enter (registration required online).
 The dome’s concrete pour in 125 AD remains one of the greatest feats of engineering in history.